WilliamZhang20/ML-in-JAX/README.md

 The RMSProp algorithm maintains an average of the second moment (variance) of gradients.
 However, I found it to be very hard to have the same training acceleration as momentum or any future algorithms...I need to do more work on it.

 Adam (Adaptive Moments) combines both momentum and RMSProp.
-Its results were similarly disappointing, as it failed to reach high accuracy at the end of training.
+I managed to use it to reach up to 98.6% training accuracy by tuning the learning rate low to 0.001, while it was higher for pure Momentum at ~0.01.

-Then I guessed something, which I realizeed is also proven to be true.
-The learning rate was too high.
+This is because I guessed something that is also proven to be true.
+The learning rate for Adam has to be low.
 Adam adaptively scales the learning rate, by dividing it over a small number.
 There was no need to amplify it myself.

 Mathematically, the update of parameters (similar to RMSProp) goes like: